 Unfortunately, there are people out there that will commit fraud and other wrongful acts to steal inheritance from others.
 Some of these people will forge and create fraudulent Wills, destroy valid Wills, or just go to a recently deceased person's house and start taking things.
 Whether these people are family members, step relatives, or opportunists, it is important to have Texas Inheritance Fraud Lawyer that can help rightful heirs and beneficiaries prove that inheritance fraud has occurred and seek compensation for the theft.

-Travis County Texas Probate Fraud Lawyer
+Travis County Texas Forged Will and Forged Death Lawyer

 As an Austin Texas Probate Lawyer, Jason Coomer, handles probate lawsuits, probate disputes, inheritance lawsuits, probate matters, and inheritance issues in Central Texas including Travis County, Williamson County, Hays County, Blanco County, Bexar County, and Comal County.